grazies/CodeLabs-GameDev-2-UnityWin10/README.md

 <a name="Exercise4"></a>
 ### Exercise 4: Configuring a reference to a Unity plugin ###

 This section discusses referencing a managed Unity plugin; it focuses on the Windows' specific options to configure it and reference it.
-For practical purposes here, let's summarize a plugin as a .NET assembly or Winrt component (winmd) that we need to reference from within our Unity code.
+For practical purposes here, let's summarize a plugin as a .NET assembly or WinRT component (winmd) that we need to reference from within our Unity code.

-If you want to dive deeper into plugins within Unity, please see this [reference](http://docs.unity3d.com/Manual/Plugins.html) in Unity's documentation.
+If you want to dive deeper into plugins, please see this [reference](http://docs.unity3d.com/Manual/Plugins.html) in Unity's documentation.

 1. Go back into **Unity Editor**.

-1. Add a reference to Vungle's Unity Package, which includes a plugin.
-To do this, select **Assets -> Import New Package -> Custom Package**.
+1. Add a reference to Vungle's Unity Package, which includes a managed plugin.
+To do this, select **Assets -> Import  Package -> Custom Package**.

 	![Import Custom Package in Unity Editor ](./Images/UnityEditorImportCustomPackage.png "Import Custom Package in Unity Editor")